danyopp/smallshell/README.md

 :**command** [arg1 arg2 arg3] [< input_file] [> output_file] {&}

-the last word must be *&* to have command executed in background No quoting/arguments with spaces are supported comments can be entered using "#"
+The last word must be *&* to have command executed in background.
+No quoting/arguments with spaces are supported.
+Comments can be entered using "#".
 No error checking is done on commandline syntax. max chars = 2048; max arguments = 512;

-Whenever a non-built command is run, the parent process forks off a new child process If that command is run in the foreground, the parent will wait for it to complete.
+Whenever a non-built command is run, the parent process forks off a new child process.
+If that command is run in the foreground, the parent will wait for it to complete.
 Otherwise, the parent will continue after forking.

 Note:
 SIGINT(ctrl-c) will not terminate parent process.
 It only terminates a forground child process if one exists.
-SIGTSTP(ctrl-z) will toggle disabling all background processes from being able to be run
+SIGTSTP(ctrl-z) will toggle disabling all background processes from being able to be run.

 built in commands:
 exit: will close smallsh